 The table below summarizes the termination and change of control benefits provided under each plan in situations that result in cessation of employment or change of control.
-These provisions were reviewed and updated in 2021.
+These provisions were reviewed and updated in 2022.

-Type of Compensation Retirement Resignation Termination w/o cause Termination with cause Change of Control Annual incentive Plan eligible for pro-rated award forfeited/no payment forfeited forfeited/no payment Human Resources Committee discretion Restricted Unit Plan not eligible to receive an immediate pension under the Executive or Senior Management Pension Plans- Entitled to a pro-rated share of the Participant's unvested Award eligible to receive an immediate pension at retirement under the Executive and Senior Management Pension Plans and is a "Good Leaver" - RUs will continue to vest according to the vesting provision of the plan forfeited/no payment entitled to a pro-rated share of the Participant's unvested Award. forfeited/no payment Human Resources Committee discretion Upon Change of Control, should the Participant have "good reason" for termination, the provisions of termination without cause will apply, Performance Unit Plan not eligible to receive an immediate pension under the Executive or Senior Management Pension Plans- Entitled to a pro-rated share of the Participant's unvested Award eligible to receive an immediate pension at retirement under the Executive and Senior Management Pension Plans and is a "Good Leaver" - PUs will continue to vest according to the vesting provision of the plan forfeited entitled to a pro-rated share of the Participant's unvested Award. forfeited Human Resources Committee discretion Upon Change of Control, should the Participant have "good reason" for termination, the provisions of termination without cause will apply,
+Type of Compensation Retirement Resignation Termination w/o cause Termination with cause Change of Control Annual incentive Plan eligible for pro-rated award forfeited/no payment forfeited forfeited/no payment Paid to the date of change of control.
+Restricted Unit Plan not eligible to receive an immediate pension under the Executive or Senior Management Pension Plans- Entitled to a pro-rated share of the Participant's unvested Award eligible to receive an immediate pension at retirement under the Executive and Senior Management Pension Plans and is a "Good Leaver" - RUs will continue to vest according to the vesting provision of the plan forfeited/no payment entitled to a pro-rated share of the Participant's unvested Award. forfeited/no payment Upon Change of Control, should the Participant have "good reason" for termination, the provisions of termination without cause will apply, Otherwise the resignation provisions apply.
+Performance Unit Plan not eligible to receive an immediate pension under the Executive or Senior Management Pension Plans-Entitled to a pro-rated share of the Participant's unvested Award eligible to receive an immediate pension at retirement under the Executive and Senior Management Pension Plans and is a "Good Leaver" - PUs will continue to vest according to the vesting provision of the plan forfeited entitled to a pro-rated share of the Participant's unvested Award. forfeited Upon Change of Control, should the Participant have "good reason" for termination, the provisions of termination without cause will apply, Otherwise the termination provisions will apply.

-The HRC has discretion to make adjustments to the general plan provisions for a particular executive if considered appropriate in the circumstances and that would align with unitholders.
+The HRC has discretion to make adjustments to the general plan provisions for a particular executive if considered appropriate in the circumstances and that would align with Unitholders.